Saturday, April 06, 2024

 Over the years I’ve been fortunate enough to visit the Grand Canyon twice.
 Both visits were day tours from Las Vegas.
 I’ve also passed over it at 30,000 feet while flying trans-continental across the USA.
 My first overflight took place while travelling to Syracuse, New York, as an exchange student in 1983.
 No matter what your vantage point, the Grand Canyon never fails to impress.

-My first ground visit occurred in April 1999.
-I booked a spectacular helicopter flight that took me into the canyon itself at Grand Canyon West.
+I spent three days exploring Sin City, including a spectacular helicopter flight that took me into the Grand Canyon at Grand Canyon West.
 The day trip involved two separate activities.
 The first was a breathtaking flight from Henderson Airport over the Hoover Dam, Lake Mead and the Grand Canyon, concluding with a landing 3,200 feet below the rim.
-We landed on a sloping plateau, about 30 metres above the canyon floor, with an uninterrupted view of the Colorado River below.
-We spent about 20 minutes on the ground toasting our visit with a glass of bubbles.

 I’ll never forget the moment we flew over the canyon rim.
 The sensation of the ground suddenly falling away into a vast abyss will stay with me for the rest of my life.
 An American couple flying with me made the moment all the more memorable.
 As we passed the rim, the wife let out a classic melodramatic “wow” followed by more gasps and groans in a distinctly American drawl.
 Her breathless enthusiasm was rather infectious.